emchoko/service-book/server/README.md

 * POST - create a new owner

 `/api/v1/client/:id/car`
-* PUT - add car to this client
+* POST - add car to this client

 `/api/v1/auto`
 * POST - create a new automobile